coap-security/coap-ace-poc-overview/README.md

 * Offering a web front end for logging in as "junior" or "senior".
-  As there is no real authentication performed in the demo, login (and logout) is merely a matter of clicking a button, which sets a cookie.
+  As there is no real authentication performed in the demo, login is merely a matter of clicking a button, which redirects back to the original application with an additional parameter set in the URI's fragment component.
 * Offering the `/token` end point of ACE, providing tokens for the OSCORE profile.